hankehly/ebcustom/README.md

 ```

 #### What does `leader_only` mean?
-It's there so you don't run the same command more than once.
-Only the first instance to be deployed should run this command.
+It means that only the first instance deployed should execute that command.
+It exists so that you don't run the same command more than once.

-#### I renamed the django app folder, what do I do now?
+#### What should I do if I renamed the django app folder?
-You need to keep the `DJANGO_SETTINGS_MODULE` and `WSGIPath` settings up to date in your `.ebextensions` config files.
+You just need to keep the `DJANGO_SETTINGS_MODULE` and `WSGIPath` settings up to date in your `.ebextensions` config files.
 ```yaml
 option_settings:
   aws:elasticbeanstalk:application:environment: